You may have been asked to complete the Survey of New Zealand Arrivals if you arrived in New Zealand from 1 August 2020 to 1 April 2021.

 The survey data will be held in the Stats NZ Integrated Data Infrastructure (IDI) secure environment and no information will be published in a form that could identify individuals.
 Stats NZ may link the information to other data sources for research or statistical purposes only.

-Results from the survey
+Final results from the survey